 One of the most important things to do after a big storm is to check the roof.
-A quick inspection could make a world of difference when it comes to the cost of repairing the damage later on.
+A quick inspection could make a world of difference when it comes to the cost of repairing interior damage that you may encounter later on due to water intrusion.
 Here’s the ultimate roof storm checklist that we recommend going through after hail, strong winds, or heavy rainfall hit your area.

 1. Checking the Roof